yquake2/yquake2/doc/040_cvarlist.md

   If *cl_async* is set to `0` *vid_maxfps* is the same as *cl_maxfps*,
   use *cl_maxfps* to set the framerate.

+* **cl_limitsparksounds**: If set to `1` the number of sound generated when shooting into power screen and power shields is limited to 16.
+  This works around global volume drops in some OpenAL implementations if too many sounds are played at the same time.
+This was the default behavior between Yamagi Quake II 7.10 and 7.45.
+Defaults to `0`.

 * **cl_loadpaused**: If set to `1` (the default) the client is put into pause mode during single player savegame load.
 This prevents monsters and the environment from hurting the player while the client is still